There are two forms of divorce:

-Though no lawyer is technically required, obtaining an uncontested or joint divorce can often be more complicated than one would think.
-One of the documents which must be drafted, sworn and filed is the affidavit of divorce.
-This document requires the parties to make certain representations.
-If, for instance, there are unresolved property issues, or if the parties agrees that child support would be an amount lower than that provided by the Child Support Guidelines, the court will deny the granting of the divorce order.
-The reasoning, particularly when it comes to child support, is that child support is the right of the child, thus parents cannot contract out of a right which is not theirs.
+Courts will routinely deny the request for a divorce if there are unresolved property issues, or if the child support arrangements are deemed inadequate by the judge.
+For instance, in situations where the parties agree that child support would be an amount lower than what is provided by the Child Support Guidelines, the court will often deny the granting of the divorce order.
+The reasoning, particularly when it comes to child support, is that child support is the right for the child.
+Thus parents cannot contract out of a right that is not theirs.

 A contested divorce is one where one of the parties does not consent to the divorce being issued.

-Typically, the only ground under which one can oppose a divorce is if issues relating to support, or property division have not been resolved.
+Typically, the only ground under which one can oppose a divorce is if issues relating to support or property division have not been resolved.

-To learn more, contact me at 613.841.9099 ext.
-1 and schedule a confidential, initial consultation.
+To learn more, contact me at 613.841.9099 or [email protected] and schedule a confidential, initial consultation.